 - Outer space resources

 Such research was made possible due by significant grants from the Social Sciences and Humanities Research Council of Canada, Secure World Foundation, the Arsenault Family Foundation, the Donner Foundation and various branches of the Government of Canada.
 Research also has been performed in collaboration with the John Molson School of Business, Concordia University.

 Since 1976, the Centre for Research in Air and Space Law has published the Annals of Air and Space Law, a specialised journal devoted to promoting scholarship in the field of air and space law.
 Published every year as a hard-cover book, the Annals of Air & Space Law are among the premier periodicals in the field.
 In addition, the Centre began a Monograph Series with the intent of publishing collected and peer-reviewed works and expert opinions from conferences held around the world.
-To reflect rapid developments in this fast-changing area of law, the Occassional Papers is a platform for disseminating quality research papers by subject-matter experts and scholars on matters of immediate interest to the field.
+To reflect rapid developments in this fast-changing area of law, the Occasional Papers is a platform for disseminating quality research papers by subject-matter experts and scholars on matters of immediate interest to the field.

 The Centre also has published several other books and reports in recent years, including: